 Why is Sinergia now indicating this “mistake” has been fixed, when it has not?

-We believe these pervasive issues point towards this not being the typo you suggest.
+We believe these pervasive issues point towards this not being a typo.

 Finally, we’d like to clarify what we think the biggest issue is here.
 Sinergia’s response states: